EliotGeller/Matplotlib/README.md

 LiveGraph.py utilizes the FuncAnimation module from the matplotlib.animations to demonstrate an animated graph over time.

 Styling.py used a simple linear graph to explore the different options included in matplotlib.style, matplotlib.rcParams, and the pyplot.xkcd style.

+AxisSharing.py uses the twinx method to share the X-axis for 2 graphs on the same plot.